Call us to get started 855-854-2679

 Collections of bat guano (feces) and urine in areas where the animals roost can lead to structural issues and the possible collapse of ceilings caused by the corrosive nature of their waste.
 Bat droppings are also the catalyst for two fungal diseases — histoplasmosis and cryptococcosis.
 Both of these are fungal diseases originating from infectious spores in the animals’ droppings.
 If their fecal matter is disturbed, the chance for disease transmission is great, as airborne spores can be inhaled into homeowners’ lungs.

-Tampa Bay Animal in Attic Removal
+Animal in Attic Removal in Tampa

 If an animal has been living in your attic, it has damaged it.
 Damage can include contaminated insulation, destroyed insulation, or damaged air ducts.
 An animal in your attic also introduces health risks like histoplasmosis or leptospirosis.